MangDL/mangdl.github.io/README.md

 ---

 <h4 align="center">
-In here lies the MangDL's github.io page and assets, primarily images.
+In here lies the MangDL's site and assets, primarily images.
 </h4>

 ---